The Alpha School closed in July 2022.

 Alpha School, is a school located in the residential area of Al Nahda close to Junction 90 of Sheikh Mohammed bin Zayed Road, which opened in September 2017.
 The school offers a Primary-only education from Foundation One through to Year 6.
-The owners of the school have announced their intention to open a second school including Secondary provision in the Al Warqa'a area in 2020 - details will follow once available.

 In addition to the English National Curriculum and the UAE Ministry of Education curriculum for Arabic and Islamic Studies, teaching also incorporates the best elements of other curricula, including the IB Primary Years Programme (PYP).